-Sentul Circuit's flame burned brightly in the mid-1990s but has since faded considerably – despite the odd resurgence – and Indonesia's only permanent facility now makes do hosting national level events where once it had hopes to lure Formula One.
+Sentul Circuit's flame burned brightly in the mid-1990s but has since faded considerably – despite the odd resurgence – and Indonesia's only permanent facility has in recent years had to make do hosting national level events where once it had hopes to lure Formula One.

 It was conceived as a replacement for the Ancol Circuit, which had held Indonesia's first races in 1976 but had proven totally unsuitable for modern racing and safety standards.
 Thanks to the patronage of Hutomo Mandala Putra, son of President Suharto and a keen motor racing enthusiast, the project progressed quickly, with construction beginning in January 1992 and completed for a 'soft opening' on December 6.

 The inauguration did not take place until August 1993, however, when the Australian Formula Holden category contested the Indonesian Grand Prix in F3000-style cars.
 Some time V8 Supercar diver/owner and now pitlane pundit Mark Larkham ran out the winner.

 If the event was designed to showcase the new circuit's suitability for Formula One, it failed.
 In truth, the circuit as built was not quite to F1 standards – concerns over possible river intrusion at the northern end of the site forced the completion of the circuit to a slightly shorter design than originally envisaged; too short for F1.
 However, the circuit did host the top classes in two-wheeled racing.
 From 1994 to 1997, the World Superbike Championship made Sentul its home, with John Kocinski and Carl Fogarty multiple winners.
 The GP500 class also paid visits in 1996 and 1997, Mick Doohan and Tadayuki Okada running out as victors.